 2. Does the Time of Day Really Impact Trading Outcomes?

 Yes.
-Results often improve when liquidity and participation are higher, particularly during the European and United States overlap.
+Outcomes often improve when liquidity and participation are higher, particularly during the European and United States overlap.

 3. Is Weekday Trading Better Than Weekend Trading?

-Generally, yes.
-Weekdays usually bring stronger volume and more consistent behavior, while weekends tend to be thinner and more volatile.
+In many cases, yes.
+Weekdays often bring stronger volume and more consistent behavior, while weekends may be thinner and more prone to abrupt moves.

 4. Should Beginners Trade Only During Peak Hours?